hashicorp/design-system/website/docs/content/writing-guidelines/index.md

 - Omit "about" in phrases like "about 3 hours ago" since the approximation is implied.
 To improve readability, show only the most significant unit, e.g., "3 days ago" instead of "3 days, 4 hours ago."
-- Friendly dates limit the visible display to the minute (e.g., "Sep 5, 2018, 4:07 PM").
+- Friendly dates limit the visible display to the minute, e.g., "Sep 5, 2018, 4:07 PM".